I’ve said a million times that one of my favorite ways to celebrate the holidays is with some good picture books.

 Here Comes Valentine Cat by Deborah Underwood, illustrated by Claudia Rueda

 Dear heavens, I’m obsessed with the whole Cat series by this duo (there is a Christmas one and an Easter one too).
 The back and forth between the off-screen narrator and the cat, who communicates mostly by signs and facial expressions, never stop to make me laugh.
+I’m so happy to have this one in our Valentine’s Day books now.

 My Heart is Like a Zoo by Michael Hall